-Containment Action: Depending on the issue, you may need to act right away.
-The goal for containment is to take the symptoms and bring them to a manageable level, so the issue won’t disrupt your day-to-day operations, cause safety or health problems, etc.
+Some issues call for immediate action.
+The aim of containment is to address the symptoms and bring them to a manageable level.
+In other words, the goal is to ensure the issue won’t disrupt day-to-day operations, cause safety or health problems, etc.

-Preventive Action: Often you need to address what quality issues are likely to occur and determine their likely causes.
-“Bear in mind that a corrective action is, oftentimes, a change and you’re going to need to consider how this change is going to affect other elements downstream in the process,” said Peterson.
-“If there’s a potential problem, it’s good to address it as a preventive action before the problem occurs and creates a new CAPA.”
+In this case, you need to address quality issues that might occur and determine their likely cause.
+“Bear in mind that a corrective action is, oftentimes, a change and you’re going to need to consider how this change is going to affect other elements downstream in the process,” Peterson said.
+“If there’s a potential problem, it’s good to address it as a preventative action before the problem occurs and creates a new CAPA.”

-3. Aligned: The corrective action must have one-to-one relationship with the cause of the problem.
+Alighted: The corrective action must have a one-to-one relationship with the cause of the problem.
 It must relate specifically to the cause and not something else.

-4. Realistic: To be realistic with your corrective response, you have to ask certain things, such as: Do we have the necessary resources?
+Realistic: To be realistic with your corrective response, you have to ask certain things: Do we have the necessary resources?
 Will it involve other departments?
-Is the time frame realistic?
+Is the timeframe realistic?

-5. Time Bound: You need to consider the speed and efficiency factor.
+Time Bound: You need to consider the speed and efficiency factor.
 When does the action need to be completed?
-You also have to consider the consequences of leaving CAPAs open too long, especially the possibility that it might result in negative audit results.
+You also have to consider the consequences of leaving CAPAs open too long, especially the possibility that it might bring about negative audit results.